micha-01/Vim-Advent-Calendar/README.md

 2. Have a look at the prerequisites: `prerequisites.md`
 3. Pull to get the password for the day: `git pull`
 4. Unzip each door using the password for the given day: `unzip -P <PASSWORD> path/to/Door_<X>`.
-5. Repeat the steps 3 and 4 for 23 times.
+5. Repeat the steps 3 and 4 every day until Christmas.
 52. Profit:)

 ## ✨ Automagically open Doors